-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found under the Submissions tab.
 Please ensure that your article includes a competing interest statement in accordance with our Competing Interest Guidelines.

 - Every effort has been made to ensure that author names are removed from the manuscript.
 The following link provides information on ensuring a blind review.

 - Please indicate in the 'Comments to the Editor' box below if this article is submitted to a forthcoming Special Dossier.

 Authors who publish with this journal agree to the following terms: